 This module responds to the need to understand the problems of running national and global economies in the wake of a major economic crisis.
-It starts with macroeconomics, looking at how economies work from global and integrated perspectives.
-It then moves to microeconomics, drilling down into the behaviour of people, firms and governments.
+You'll start with macroeconomics, looking at how economies work from global and integrated perspectives, before moving on to microeconomics, drilling down into the behaviour of people, firms and governments.
 This combined analysis allows you to start exploring how policy affects, and is affected by, the economy and its constituent members.
-Using a simulator, you will apply what you have learned, taking on the role of an economic analyst to make or advise on policy choices.
+Using a simulator, you'll apply what you have learned, taking on the role of an economic analyst to make or advise on policy choices.

 What you will study

 You'll begin by developing an understanding of the sources and nature of the economic crisis in 2008 and the economic theories and policy vehicles for dealing with it.
 Your journey through the module will tackle key issues including: